On the complexity of cusped non-hyperbolicity: Introduction

 We point the reader to \cite{JT95} for many of the original solutions to important decision problems utilizing normal surface theory, and we also point the reader to Matveev's book \cite{Matveev07} for further background.

-In Theorem 3 of \cite{Ivanov08}, Ivanov showed, among many other things, that {\sc $\SxD$ recognition} lies in \NP.
+In Theorem 3 of \cite{Ivanov08}, Ivanov showed, among many other things, that {\sc $\SxD$ recognition} lies in \NP{}.
 We appeal to this result frequently.
-This is distinct from {\sc unknot recognition}, since in the latter problem one is allowed the assumption that the given 3-manifold is known to be irreducible.
-One could also show that {\sc $\SxD$ recognition} lies in \NP\ more or less directly using Schleimer's result in \cite{Schleimer11} that {\sc $S^3$ recognition} lies in \NP, after appealing to \cite{AHT06} as Lackenby did to take exteriors in polynomial time.
+This is distinct from {\sc unknot recognition}, since in the latter problem one is allowed the assumption during verification that the given 3-manifold is known to be irreducible.
+One could show that {\sc $\SxD$ recognition} lies in \NP{}\ more or less directly using Schleimer's result in \cite{Schleimer11} that {\sc $S^3$ recognition} lies in \NP{}, after appealing to \cite{AHT06} as Lackenby did to take exteriors in polynomial time.

-Reducibility is where we assume that {\sc $S^3$ Recognition} lies in \coNP.
-By the work of Zentner in \cite{Zentner16}, this assumption follows from the Generalized Riemann Hypothesis, using his own work on splicing irreducible representations into $\SLTC$ and using Kuperberg's work in \cite{Kuperberg14} on turning such representations into nonabelian representations into $SL(2,\mathbb{F}_p)$ for sufficiently small $p$; one bounds the size required on such a prime $p$ using the Generalized Riemann Hypothesis.
+Reducibility is where we assume that {\sc $S^3$ Recognition} lies in \coNP{}.
+This assumption follows from the Generalized Riemann Hypothesis by the work of Zentner in \cite{Zentner16}, using his own work on splicing irreducible representations into $\SLTC$, and using Kuperberg's work in \cite{Kuperberg14} on turning such representations into nonabelian representations into $SL(2,\mathbb{F}_p)$ for sufficiently small $p$; one bounds the size required on such a prime $p$ using the Generalized Riemann Hypothesis.

-Lackenby in \cite{Lackenby16} has shown that among irreducible cusped 3-manifolds, {\sc $\SxD$ recognition} lies in coNP.
-In fact, much more is true---he showed that {\sc irreducible knotted recognition} lies in \NP.
+Lackenby in \cite{Lackenby16} has shown that among irreducible cusped 3-manifolds, {\sc $\SxD$ recognition} lies in \coNP{}.
+In fact, much more is true---he showed that {\sc irreducible knotted recognition} lies in \NP{}.
 That is, if $M$ is irreducible and not $\SxD$, then there is a certificate verifying \emph{both} of these properties simultaneously.

-For their satellite knot certificate, in \cite{BaldwinSivek17} Baldwin and Sivek made an appeal to the work of Berge \cite{Berge91} and Gabai \cite{Gabai89, Gabai90} on classifying knots in solid tori.
+For their satellite knot certificate, in \cite{BaldwinSivek17} Baldwin and Sivek made an appeal to the work of Berge \cite{Berge91} and Gabai \cite{Gabai89,Gabai90} on classifying knots in solid tori.
 However, Baldwin and Sivek got a certificate using representations into $\SLTC$.
 Thus, their certificate's size bound depends on Kuperberg's work, and hence on the Generalized Riemann Hypothesis.
 Our appeals to normal surface theory removes this dependence in a number of relevant cases.
 Nevertheless, we still depend on Berge and Gabai.